Phone: +49 211 81 11710

 Fax: +49 211 81 12251

-From July 2015, I am junior group leader at the Institute of Mathematical Modeling of Biological Systems, University of Düsseldorf, Düsseldorf (Germany).
-From 2012 to 2015 I was assistant professor in the Department of Pathology at the University of Alabama at Birmingham (UAB).
-I was a Marie Curie IOF researcher in the
+Since July 2015, I am junior group leader at the Institute of Mathematical Modeling of Biological Systems, University of Düsseldorf, Düsseldorf (Germany).
+From 2012 to 2015, I was assistant professor in the Department of Pathology at the University of Alabama at Birmingham (UAB).
+Until 2012, I was a Marie Curie IOF researcher in the

 Bioengineering Department at

 Stanford University.
-I was postdoc for 2 years in the Biocomputing Group
+Previosly, I was postdoc for 2 years in the Biocomputing Group

 at the University of Bologna (Italy) and 3 years in the Structural